epfl-systemf/Linden/README.md

 We are applying for the Available, Functional and Reusable badges.

 Optionally, as an alternative if you prefer to recreate a fresh environment, we have an automated Packer script to rebuild and reprovision the VM from scratch, making the whole setup automatically reproducible.
+This option is described in `artifact-vm/README.md` in the `linden.tar.gz` archive that you can download from Zenodo.
 Or you can run our code locally, without needing a VM.
-These last two options are described in section [Local setup](#optional-appendix-local-setup) at the bottom of this file.
+This option is described in `INSTALL.md` in the `linden.tar.gz` archive.

+In this README.md, any reference to a file `path/to/file.ext` in the artifact refers to either:
+- the file `~/Desktop/artifact/path/to/file.ext` in the VM, or
+- the file `path/to/file.ext` in the `linden.tar.gz` archive that you can download from Zenodo.

 ## Description of artifact